Family Plot good Hitchcock (1976)

-Content written by Tony Macklin.
-Originally published on April 16, 1976 in The Journal Herald.
+Content by Tony Macklin.
+Originally published on April 16, 1976 @ The Journal Herald.

 The delight of a good Hitchcock film is watching the master at work.
 His style, tone, and touch have the surety of time and experience.
 He can take a mediocre plot and make it dance and throb with the perennial Hitchcock spirit.